DFT study of Pt-induced Ge(001) reconstructions: Theoretical results

-with $\mathrm{M}_{\mathrm{x}}$ the mass of a single atom of type x and $\omega_{\mathrm{y}}$ the angle $\omega$ shown in Table \ref{table:bonds} for the y surface reconstruction.
-Using eq. \ref{eq:2_t2_angleratio} a value of $0.514$ is found, in agreement with the value found for the ratio of the t$_2$ parameters.
-This shows t$_2$ to be a useful parameter for comparison of the asymmetry induced strain in these systems.
-As a result, the difference of the twisting parameter, t$_2$, between the Ge \cge\ and \bsurec can be attributed entirely to the introduced Pt atoms.
-First, by levelling out the Pt-Ge dimer and second, through the contribution in the mass for the weight factor.\\ The presence of two different dimer types in the \bsugeom complicates the image of twisting of second and third layer Ge atoms even further.
+with M$_{\mathrm{x}}$ the atomic mass of a single (average) atom of type x, and $\omega_{\mathrm{y}}$ the angle $\omega$ shown in Table~\ref{table:bonds} for the specific dimer y.
+Using Eq.~\eqref{eq:2_t2_angleratio} a value of $0.5142$ is found for the ratio R, in agreement with the value obtained for the ratio of the t$_2$ parameters.
+Also for other $\beta$ structures, equations equivalent to Eq.~\eqref{eq:2_t2_angleratio} give an improvement of the estimated ratios of t$_2$ over the ratios obtained through Eq.~\eqref{eq:1_simpleRatio}. \textit{E.g.}\ for the $\beta_{1ud}$ structure compared to the Ge $c(4\times2)$ structure, the ratio of the \textit{twisting} parameters t$_2$ is $0.5477$.
+Using the relative buckling angles in Eq.~\eqref{eq:1_simpleRatio} one finds a value of $0.0354$, which is much to small.
+However, using the weighted buckling angles, as in Eq.~\eqref{eq:2_t2_angleratio}, one finds a value of $0.5121$, in good agreement with the ratio of the parameters t$_2$.\\ This shows t$_2$ to be a useful parameter for comparison of the asymmetry induced strain in these systems.
+As a result, the difference of the \textit{twisting} parameter, t$_2$, between the Ge \cge\ and \bsurec can be attributed to the introduced Pt atoms.
+On the one hand by leveling out the Pt-Ge dimer, \textit{i.e.} the $\omega$ term, and on the other hand through the weight factor.\\ In conclusion, \textit{twisting} is the result of the relative buckling angle of sequential dimers in a dimer row which is influenced strongly by the Pt atoms present in the $\beta_{6u}$ structure.\\